 The Department of Psychology offers a graduate program leading to the degree of Master of Arts in psychology.
-The Master of Arts in psychology program requires a minimum of 36 semester hours of graduate studies.
+The Master of Arts in psychology program requires a minimum of 36 semester credit hours of graduate studies completed through 27 credit hours of required core courses, 6 credit hours of psychology electives, and 3 credit hours of free electives.
+The department also offers two 12-credit hour graduate certificates that can be completed separately or in conjunction with the master's program.